Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory

 The advantage of formula \eqref{eq_Multivariate_intro} is its relatively simple form, but it is not straightforward that this formula is suitable for the $N\to\infty$ limit.
-However, we are able to rewrite this formula in a different form (see Proposition \ref{Proposition_multivariate_expansion}), from which this limit transition is immediate.
-Combining the limit formula with the asymptotic results for $S_\lambda(x;N,1)$ we get the full asymptotics for $S_\lambda(x_1,\dots,x_k;N,1)$.
+However, we are able to rewrite this formula in a different form (see Proposition~\ref{Proposition_multivariate_expansion}), from which this limit transition is immediate.
+Combining the limit formula with the asymptotic results for $S_\lambda(x;N,1)$ we get the full asymptotics for $S_\lambda(x_1,\ldots,x_k;N,1)$.
 As a side remark, since we deal with analytic functions and convergence in our formulas is always (at least locally) uniform, the differentiation in formula \eqref{eq_Multivariate_intro} does not introduce any problems.

+Theorems \ref{Theorem_single_intro} and \ref{theorem_multi_intro} allow us to study the asymptotic behavior of normalized Schur functions in various settings, which are motivated by the current applications: \begin{itemize} \item As $\lambda_i(N)/N \to f(i/N)$ in a sufficiently regular fashion for a monotone piecewise continuous function $f$ on $[0,1]$ (used in the statistical mechanics applications of Section~\ref{s:stat_mech}) or as $\lambda(N)$ grows in certain sub-linear regimes (used in the representation theoretic applications of Section~\ref{s:rep_theory}). \item As the variables $x_1,\ldots,x_k$ are fixed, or as they depend on $N$, for example, $x_i=e^{y_i/\sqrt{N}}$ for fixed $y_i$ (used in Sections~\ref{Section_GUE} and~\ref{Section_ASM}). \end{itemize}

+We believe that the combination of Theorems \ref{Theorem_single_intro}, \ref{theorem_multi_intro} with the well-developed steepest descent method for the analysis of complex integral, paves the way to study the delicate asymptotics of Schur polynomials (and more general symmetric functions of representation-theoretic origin) in numerous limit regimes which might go well beyond the applications presented in this paper.

-\subsection{Application: asymptotic representation theory}
+\subsection{Application: Asymptotic representation theory}

 Let $U(N)$ denote the group of all $N\times N$ unitary matrices.
-Embed $U(N)$ into $U(N+1)$ as a subgroup acting on the space spanned by first $N$ coordinate vectors and fixing $N+1$st vector, and form the infinite--dimensional unitary group $U(\infty)$ as an inductive limit
+Embed $U(N)$ into $U(N+1)$ as a subgroup acting on the space spanned by first $N$ coordinate vectors and fixing $N+1$st vector, and form the infinite-dimensional unitary group $U(\infty)$ as an inductive limit